What is The Rising Compass?

 Start at Zero

 Every song starts at Decent — charge zero.
 This is not a judgment.
 It's the starting position.
-From zero, the classifier must build a case using specific lyrical evidence to move the needle in either direction.
+From zero, the calibrator must build a case using specific lyrical evidence to move the needle in either direction.
 If no clear case can be built, the song stays Decent.
 The burden of proof increases with distance from zero.

 Topics Don't Determine Tiers

-The compass classifies messaging — what the lyrics say and do on the page.
+The compass calibrates messaging — what the lyrics say and do on the page.
 Not topics.
 The same topic can land at any tier depending on what the lyrics contain.
 Love, struggle, partying, faith, heartbreak — all neutral.
 What the song does with the topic is everything.

 Special Conditions